 The private sector has up until now been driving the roll-out of charging infrastructure in South Africa with limited support from government.

-AC chargers are expected to hold a significant share of the market.
-This is qualified by the potential increase in demand from the residential (multidwelling units), and to a larger extent, the retail (shopping malls, dealerships) and fuel (filling stations) sectors.
+Alternating current (AC) chargers are expected to hold a significant share of the market.
+This is qualified by the potential increase in demand from the residential (multi-dwelling units), and to a larger extent, the retail (shopping malls, dealerships) and fuel (filling stations) sectors.

-Growth for DC chargers is also expected to increase over time, driven by the growth of commercial vehicles for use in the public transport segment and a limited group of consumers looking to travel further than 400 km.
+Growth for direct current (DC) chargers is also expected to increase over time, driven by the growth of commercial vehicles for use in the public transport segment and a limited group of consumers looking to travel further than 400 km.
 Metropolitan cities, where there is a noticeable uptake in electric vehicles, are expected to drive the majority of the initial infrastructure growth, followed by major highways.

 GreenCape's engagements highlight that potential investors in this space are adopting a 'wait and see' approach because they believe the market is still too small and does not yet merit investment.
 That being said, the market for charging infrastructure is expected to grow as the market for electric vehicles grows, but the timing of this is speculative.
-What remains unclear is who is responsible for incurring the high costs of rolling out infrastructure - the government, electric vehicle manufacturers or others?
+What remains unclear is who is responsible for incurring the high costs of rolling out infrastructure.
+It could be the government, electric vehicle manufacturers, or others.